mynar7/blog/content/blog/bad-habits-successful-dev/index.md

 I have personal projects, talks I want to do, meetups to plan, podcasts to record, and now a blog to write.
 That's just in the realm of development.
 It's hard to focus on 10 things at the same time and actually accomplish something.

-We live in a world that glorifies multitasking and and industry that worships work.
+We live in a world that glorifies multitasking and an industry that worships work.
 Don't feel like you have to do all the things.
 It's OK to focus on one thing at a time.

 ## 5. Spending all my free time on Coding